Odisha University of Technology and Research: Unitary university status and world class repute upgrade

-The state government has allocated fund of rupees 1500 crore ($200 million) for renovation to be spend per the designed Master Plan of the government & make it in par with IITs in terms quality education, research and offer a platform with academic program, research and entrepreneurship in sync with latest evolving technology around world.
+The state government has allocated fund of rupees 1500 crore ($200 million) in the year 2022 for renovation to be spend per the designed Master Plan of the government & make it in par with IITs in terms quality education, research and offer a platform with academic program, research and entrepreneurship in sync with latest evolving technology around world.
 The main objective of the university will be to develop education, research and training in the fields of engineering, technology and information technology, act as a Centre for enhancing mutual cooperation and cooperation among teaching, research community and industries.

 Biju Patnaik University of Technology issued a no-objection certificate regarding the grant of unitary university status.
 The National Board of Accreditation team has visited the college to examine the college for a university status.
 As one of the first Government Institutes of Odisha, College of Engineering & Technology Bhubaneswar (CETB) has received the National Board of Accreditation.
-In May 2021, a memorandum was sent to Chief Minister of Odisha Naveen Patnaik by the CET Students’ Union to take steps to declare CETB as a unitary university as Odisha University of Technology and Research, Bhubaneswar.
+In May 2021, a memorandum was sent to Chief Minister of Odisha Naveen Patnaik by the CET Students' Union to take steps to declare CETB as a unitary university as Odisha University of Technology and Research, Bhubaneswar.
 The state Cabinet approved CET Bhubaneswar the unitary university status.
 The Odisha Assembly passed the Odisha University of Technology and Research Bill, 2021, upgrading the College of Engineering and Technology, Bhubaneswar (CETB) into a non-affiliating unitary university.